-6.3.2 Emergency shelter
+6.3.1 Emergency shelter

 Individuals are encouraged to make their own accommodation arrangements.
 Friends, family, community, business, or government could provide emergency shelter if needed.
 Municipal councils can offer accommodation at relief centres or alternative locations.
+Where municipal councils cannot meet demand, request for support can be escalated to DHHS.
+This request is made by contacting DHHS via established local escalation processes.